 - Ichigo Kurosaki from Bleach does this whenever his inner Hollow is about to take over, changing the color of his irises to yellow, and the color of his eyeballs to black, with a half mask to boot.
 Later in the series, he gains the ability to Hollowfy at will, making the aforementioned changes to his eyes and assuming the full mask, altering his voice as well.

 - Ulquiorra Cifer's pupils are slitted.
 When he activates his second sword release and transforms, the sclera of his eyes change from white to dark green and his green irises become yellow.
 In this form, his pupils are still slitted.

-- Gajeel Redfox from Fairy Tail has slitted red eyes, like those of a lizard or dragon.
+- Gajeel Redfox has slitted red eyes, like those of a lizard or dragon.
 Makes sense, since he's the Iron Dragon Slayer, was raised by a dragon, and is easily the most feral of the seven Dragon Slayers shown so far.

-- The Raijinshuu, Evergreen and Bickslow eyes glow underneath their Power Limiter, while Fried on the other hand has sclera turns black with a glowing purple pupil.
+- The Raijinshuu: Evergreen's and Bickslow's eyes glow underneath their Power Limiter, whereas Fried's sclera turn black with a glowing purple pupil.